 Hallberg Rassy and are renowned for making some of the finest quality sailing yachts produced anywhere in the world and have won many prestigious awards for building good, well equipped, live-aboard boats.
-As our dream is to one day live aboard, sail off into the sunset and escape the rat-race, it was an inevitable part of the decision making process to look more closely at their lineup.
+It was therefore, an inevitable part of the decision making process to look more closely at their lineup.

 The HR43 has been designed to allow a couple to live comfortably on board.
-Unlike most other boats of this size, the aft section of the boat is given over to a single large cabin with its own ensuite heads, rather than a more common layout of two cramped cabins and a shared heads.
+Unlike most other boats of this size, the aft section of the boat is given over to a single large cabin with its own ensuite heads, rather than a more common layout of two smaller cabins with a shared heads.

 This alone, was probably the most convincing factor in the decision making process for my better half.